ndom91/newtelco-next-maintenance-mgmt/README.md

 This will then start the backend on port `4100`

-It is currently setup so that the host is dynamic, you can reverse proxy it out under any domain, however it is important that wherever you reverse proxy out the frontend, the backend must be under the location `/v1/api` of the same domain.
+It is currently setup so that the host is dynamic, you can reverse proxy it out under any domain, however it is important that wherever you reverse proxy out the frontend, the backend must be available under the same domain, under the path prefix `/v1/api/..`.
 So, for example, if you have the frontend available at `myapplication.com`, then the backend must be available at `myapplication.com/v1/api`.

-An example nginx config file is included in the [api repo](https://github.com/newtelco/api-maintenance).
+An example nginx config file is included in the [api repository](https://github.com/newtelco/api-maintenance).

 ### Screenshots